 Funding for cadets boosted to £43 million pounds over next two years to help build the maritime sector

-Posted inSeafarerbyYasmin Talbot
+Posted inSeafarerbyYasmin Gardner

 The future of maritime has been given a massive funding boost by the UK Government with an increase in training subsidies for cadets and ratings.